acdh-oeaw/VELD_spec/README.md

 Example:

-A yaml file adhering to the schema must have a [mapping](https://yaml.org/spec/1.2.2/#nodes) at the root named `root` containing a child mapping `sub` which must be empty
+A yaml file adhering to the example schema below must have a [mapping](https://yaml.org/spec/1.2.
+2/#nodes) at the root named `root` containing a child mapping `sub` which must be empty

 ```
 root: